 With so many new people coming into the sport, where do you look for support or advice when everyone else is also a newcomer.
 What happens to the traditions, culture and ethos of the sport?

-In amidst all of the excitement and the population explosion, it is sometimes easy to forget that the ultra community has been going a long time.
+In the midst all of the excitement and the population explosion, it is sometimes easy to forget that the ultra community has been going a long time.
 It is a community based on respect, humility, hard work, a spirit of adventure and a real affinity for wild places.

 As a relative newcomer myself, to the new ultra runners, I offer this advice: